 What the Dean of Students oversees

 The Dean of Students Office encourages and supports the personal growth and academic development of our students through programs and services that enrich the Blugold experience.
-Below you will find links generally describing the services and programs provided or supported by the DOS.
-In addition, you will find a link to the university policies most relevant to students.
+Below you will find links describing the services and programs provided or supported by the DOS.
+In addition, you will find a link to the University policies most relevant to students.